P-Adedigba/finalCapstone/README.md

 The project name: Task Manager

 Table of Contents
-1. Description of your project
+I.	Description of your project
-2. Installation
+II.
+Installation
-3. Usage and outputs
+III.
+Usage and outputs

 1. Description of your project: